Elephant stuck in a swamp: Slowdown in the Indian Economy

-A lot of people get confused when they read about the ongoing recession or slowdown but at the same time, they see Sensex touching record high levels.
+A lot of people get confused when they read about the ongoing slowdown but at the same time, they see Sensex touching record high levels.
 To get some context here, Sensex has been above 40,000 points even though the last quarter has been the worst in many years in terms of GDP growth.
-So the question that arises is “Why is the market trading so high if there is a recession?” and the answer to this is that Sensex is an index representing best 30 of all companies listed on the Bombay Stock Exchange(BSE) and thus, it does not present the complete picture of the Indian market.
+So the question that arises is “Why is the market trading so high if there is a slowdown?” and the answer to this is that Sensex is an index representing best 30 of all companies listed on the Bombay Stock Exchange(BSE) and thus, it does not present the complete picture of the Indian market.

-The corporate tax cut hasn’t shown a visible impact on the MSME sector which continues to be in distress.
+The corporate tax cut hasn’t shown a visible impact on the MSME sector, which continues to be in distress.

-Here I feel we have missed an opportunity, the opportunity to take advantage of the trade war and get American companies to move their production bases from China to India, thus there was an opportunity for us to expand our industrial base.
-Nevertheless, if this trade war continues that is going to happen eventually.
-Both the American and Chinese governments understand that this skirmish is unnecessary, hence off late we are seeing efforts from both sides to end this tussle.
+Here I feel we have missed an opportunity, the opportunity to take advantage of the trade war and get American companies to move their production bases from China to India.
+Thus, there was an opportunity for us to expand our industrial base.
+Nevertheless, if this trade war continues, that is going to happen eventually.
+Both the American and Chinese governments understand that this skirmish is unnecessary.
+Hence off late, we are seeing efforts from both sides to end this tussle.